FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 of the Finance (Local Property Tax) Act, 2012, to vary the LPT basic rate upwards by 10% for

 2017.
-This proposal was seconded by Councillor Sheahan (J).--- 8
+This proposal was seconded by Councillor Sheahan (J).
+---
+8

 The Mayor directed that a Vote be taken on the proposal put forward by Councillor